Employee Onboarding- A Detailed Checklist

 Now that your employees know who their peers and mentors are, it’s time to bring them up to speed.While the first few 30 days are about learning, the next 60 and 90 days are about building on and executing that learning.

-- The first 30 days are about learning from mentors, understanding how the organization functions, who the key stakeholders are and what and how they’re supposed to fulfill goals.
+- The first 30 days on the job are about learning from mentors, understanding how the organization functions, who the key stakeholders are and what and how they’re supposed to fulfill goals.

 - The second month is less about training and more about doing actual work.
 This will involve handling clients, managing workload and executing tasks.
 This is also where you assign accountability to the new hires’ work.